godstargod/expresslrs-configurator-arm64-envbuilder.sh/README.md

 script will setup Expresslrs-configurator on your pi5 cm511600 on ubuntu 25.10 Once the installation complete successfully
-You can run the app by navigating to ~/elrs/ExpressLRS-Configurator/release/linux-arm64-unpacked and running './expresslrs-configurator'. npm run also works if all else fails (permission etc)
+You can build and run the app by navigating to ~/elrs/ExpressLRS-Configurator/release/linux-arm64-unpacked and running './expresslrs-configurator'. npm run also works if all else fails (permission etc)